CONCURRENT SESSIONS

 Florian Raible, PhD, University of Vienna, Austria

-• The session will explore a comparative approach to further our understanding of development by using multi-model systems, the session aims to highlight fundamental unifying principals of development.
+The session will adopt a comparative approach to development, using multi-model systems to highlight fundamental, unifying principals across species.

 Fate Choices in Development and Regeneration

-Jacob H. Hanna, MD, PhD, The Weizmann Institue of Science, Israel
+Jacob H. Hanna, MD, PhD, The Weizmann Institute of Science, Israel

 Bhavana Muralidharan, PhD, Institute for Stem Cell Science and Regenerative Medicine, India

-• This session will cover the molecular, systemic, and genetic interplay in fate choices during development.
+This session will explore the molecular, systemic, and genetic factors that influence fate choices during development and regeneration.

 Technologies to Study Development and Physiology